worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 ## 7. Verify stability

-- [ ] Run the package multiple times based on runtime to ensure stability:
+- [ ] Run the package a second time to ensure stability:
   - Packages with a runtime under a day: run twice.
   - Packages with a runtime over a day: run once.
+- [ ] Commit the results of your second run as `second-run`
-- [ ] Use Git locally to track and ensure output stability across runs.
+- [ ] Use GitHub Desktop locally to track and ensure output stability across runs.
+You can use the slider for graphs, and the changes window for .txt, .csv.
 - [ ] Confirm that outputs are consistent across runs:
   - [ ] If discrepancies occur between runs, document them and update the Git repo.
 If the reproducibility package is in Stata, run `reprun` on it to detect where they start appearing.
 Project coordinator may return the package to the authors for corrections, detailing the issues found.